plusjade/jekyll-bootstrap/index.md

     $ git clone https://github.com/plusjade/jekyll-bootstrap.git USERNAME.github.com
     $ cd USERNAME.github.com
     $ git remote set-url origin git@github.com:USERNAME/USERNAME.github.com.git
+    $ git remote add jekyllbootstrap git://github.com/plusjade/jekyll-bootstrap.git
     $ git push origin master

+You can use `git remote -v` to see what remotes you have.

+And if you want to get new features from Jekyll-Bootstrap, juse do:

+    $ git pull jekyllbootstrap master

+Then use `git status` to check what changes.
+You may encounter **conflicts** with some files especially **_config.yml**.
+Merge it manually and then just push to your site!

 ### 3 - Profit